featurevisor/featurevisor/docs/use-cases/runtime-configuration.md

 - at each [variation level](/docs/features/#overriding-variables), and also
 - at environment level by [forcing it](/docs/features/#force)

-You can see two other uses detailing these approaches:
+You can see two other use cases here detailing these approaches:

 - [Managing user entitlements](/docs/use-cases/entitlements)
 - [Testing in production](/docs/use-cases/testing-in-production)

+## How to notify applications about datafile changes?

+There are two ways this can happen:

+- You can configure your SDK to keep refreshing the datafile at a certain **interval** (like every 30 seconds), or
+- When deploying your Featurevisor datafiles, you can broadcast a notification to all your applications to refresh their datafiles **manually**

+You can refer to the SDK guide here for [refreshing datafile](/docs/sdks/#refreshing-datafile).

 ## Full feature example